python/cpython/Doc/library/datetime.rst

      datetime.fromtimestamp(time.time())

-   See also :meth:`now`, :meth:`fromtimestamp`.
+   See also :meth:`.datetime.now`, :meth:`.datetime.fromtimestamp`.

-   This method is functionally equivalent to :meth:`now`, but without a *tz* parameter.
+   This method is functionally equivalent to :meth:`.datetime.now`, but without a *tz* parameter.

 .. classmethod:: datetime.now(tz=None)